-It is scary set of circumstances where a family member can play such a large part on your application.
+It is a scary set of circumstances where a family member can play such a large part in your application.
 There is one other way around this.
-If the applicant's family member was successful in obtaining a Temporary Resident Permit to overcome their inadmissibility, so to would the applicant's inadmissibility be overcome.
+If the applicant’s family member was successful in obtaining a Temporary Resident Permit to overcome their inadmissibility, so too would the applicant’s inadmissibility be overcome.
 This is a complex situation.

 Representatives will contact you.
 Click here

 Akrami and Associates is a Canadian Immigration firm specializing in helping people to immigrate to Canada.
 Collectively our team have worked on thousands of cases involving all Canadian immigration matters involving permanent residencies, temporary residencies, and business immigration.